CMPSC-304-Robotic-Agents-Spring-2024/project1/README.md

 ### Peer Review

 Each person must peer review implemented work of another team.
+All teams must submit a Pull Request with their completed work up to this point before February 6th.
 You will receive peer review assignments before the lab session on February 6th.
-You must follow GitHub Flow practices to conduct a review, which consists of writing and submitting an appropriate GitHub issue to the reviewed team's repository.
+You must follow GitHub Flow practices to conduct a review, which includes a written review.

 ## Assignment Assessment